jharwell/sierra/docs/src/glossary.rst

       empirical data from simulations/real robot experiments, or not, as needed.
 Intended to generate predictions of `something` which can then be plotted against empirical results for comparison.

+   Imagize

+      The process of taking a :term:`Raw Output Data` or :term:`Processed Output Data` file and turning it into a PNG/JPG file.

+   Product

+      Something which is of interest/value generated duration stage 4.
+Probably a file of some kind, like a graphical image or video.

    Plugin